 Launch DeaDBeeF on Linux Mint

-Once DeaDBeeF is installed, you can launch it using either the command line or the graphical interface.
-Follow the method that suits your workflow.
+After DeaDBeeF is successfully installed, you can subsequently launch it using either the command line or the graphical interface.
+Therefore, follow the method that best suits your workflow.

-For those who prefer the terminal, you can quickly open DeaDBeeF by typing the following command:
+For those who prefer the terminal, specifically, you can quickly open DeaDBeeF by simply typing the following command:

 deadbeef